Austria hits two-month low in virus cases as country reopens - KTVZ

 Austria hits two-month low in virus cases as country reopens

-VIENNA (AP) — As remaining cities and regions in Austria reopen restaurants and hotels, the country is reporting fewer than 2,000 new coronavirus cases.
-This is the lowest number since October, and stands in stark contrast to rising cases across much of Europe.
-In response to a fourth wave of infections, Austria went into a 20-day lockdown on Nov.
-22. National lockdown restrictions were lifted for vaccinated people on Dec.
-12, but remain in place for unvaccinated people.
-Since Dec.
-12, each of Austria’s nine states sets its own policy regarding reopening: In some states, restaurants and hotels reopened immediately, while in others they remained closed a few days longer.
+VIENNA (AP) — Austria has reported fewer than 2,000 new coronavirus cases as the last few regions in the country reopened restaurants and hotels.
+It’s the lowest number since October and stands in stark contrast to rising cases across much of Europe.
+Austria went into a 20-day lockdown on Nov.
+22 in response to a major surge in infections.
+National lockdown restrictions were lifted for vaccinated people on Dec.
+12. But they remain in place for unvaccinated people.
+Each of Austria’s nine states sets its own policy regarding reopening since Dec.
+12. Restaurants and hotels reopened immediately in some state while in others they remained closed a few days longer.